Dteyn/ATFMutationStation/README.md

 ## Beta Testing

+As noted in [Known Issues](#known-issues), the Custom Mutators mode is still buggy and needs more testing.
+But before then, I need to fix the custom mutator mode, so testing in this area is currently futile until bugs are fixed.

+With that said; anyone is still welcome to try out the custom mutator mode.
+It may not give expected results, but also won't break anything so there isn't a risk of harm or anything like that.
+It just may not have consistent results from my testing.

-Below is a list of things I can think of that need testing:
+Below is a list of other things I can think of that need testing:

-* Ensuring no 'residual' mutator effects from the actual "current" mutator are active while the mod is overriding effects

-* All combinations of custom mutators need testing, none should crash the game or cause issues but it's possible there is some strange underlying issue
+* Once fixed, all combinations of custom mutators need testing, none should crash the game or cause issues but it's possible there is some strange underlying issue

 * I think it's possible to use more than 3 mutators at once.
 Editing the config manually should allow this, if this is working then I'll update the GUI so more than 3 can be selected.